hyperledger/besu-docs/docs/Reference/API-Methods.md

   synchronization starts

-* `currentBlock`: *string* - index of the latest block (also known as the best block) for the current node; this is the same index that [`eth_blockNumber`](#eth_blocknumber) returns.
+* `currentBlock`: *string* - index of the latest block (also known as the best block) for the current node (this is the same index that [`eth_blockNumber`](#eth_blocknumber) returns.)

-* `highestBlock`: *string* - index of the highest known block in the peer network (that is, the highest block so far discovered among peer nodes); this is the same value as `currentBlock` if the current node has no peers.
+* `highestBlock`: *string* - index of the highest known block in the peer network (that is, the highest block so far discovered among peer nodes.
+This is the same value as `currentBlock` if the current node has no peers.)

-* `pulledStates`: *string* - if fast synchronizing, the number of state entries fetched so far, or `null` if this is not known or not relevant; if full synchronizing or fully synchronized, this field is not returned.
+* `pulledStates`: *string* - if fast synchronizing, the number of state entries fetched so far, or `null` if this is not known or not relevant (if full synchronizing or fully synchronized, this field is not returned.)

-* `knownStates`: *string* - if fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant; if full synchronizing or fully synchronized, this field is not returned.
+* `knownStates`: *string* - if fast synchronizing, the number of states the node knows of so far, or `null` if this is not known or not relevant (if full synchronizing or fully synchronized, this field is not returned.)

 !!! example